jose-d/slurm_for_Rocky9/README.md

 # Build of Slurm in Rocky9

-RPM build of [Slurm](https://github.com/SchedMD/slurm) and [OpenPMIx](https://github.com/openpmix/openpmix) done by Github actions.
+RPM build of [Slurm](https://github.com/SchedMD/slurm) and [OpenPMIx](https://github.com/openpmix/openpmix) done inside of Docker images by Github actions.

-For the build environment, Docker images from the [jose-d/images](https://github.com/jose-d/images) repository are utilized.
+Images from the [jose-d/images](https://github.com/jose-d/images) repository are utilized.

 ## Acknowledgments: